jakwings/node-temp-fs/README.md

 you don't want to manually delete everything.
 When it is turned off, all recorded files and directories will not be removed but still kept in case it is turned on again before the program exits.

+This switch does not affect manually tracked files through `options.track`.
+They will be removed automatically on exit.

+**Note: When an uncaught exception occurs, all temporary files and directories will be removed no matter it is on or off.**

 ### tempfs.dir()